The Best Japanese Sydney Has to Offer (Sashi-Me Please!)

 Best Japanese Restaurants in Sydney

 Tetsuya’s is one of Sydney’s leading restaurants and offers a memorable Japanese fine dining experience amongst an enchanting atmosphere.
 Led by the skillful head chef Tetsuya Wakuda, this award-winning eatery currently has Two Hats from the Good Food Guide and promises sophistication, high-end flavours and French cuisine inspiration.
-The set degustation menu costs $240 per person, so get saving.
+The set degustation menu costs $240 per person, and is definitely worth saving your pennies for.

 A rebellious izakaya tucked away in Sydney’s city centre, Kid Kyoto serves modern Japanese food in a slick dining space accessible from Bridge Lane.
 All the food features traditional flavours from Japanese cuisine, but the way dishes are put together is definitely contemporary.
 Imagine teriyaki pigs ears in sansho pepper, watermelon sashimi in tamari dressing and poached snapper in koji butter.

-Sydney is becoming quite packed with ramen joints, but our favourite is RaRa Ramen in Redfern.
+Sydney is becoming quite packed with ramen joints (up their with the best ramen in Melbourne if you ask us) but our favourite is RaRa Ramen in Redfern.
 While the space is modern and hip, the umami-rich ramen on offer here is authentic.
 The culinary team at RaRa make both the broths and the Hakata-style noodles fresh in house every day, with these guys clearly appreciating the artistry behind a bowl of slurpy ramen goodness.
 There’s always an inventive weekly special going, but you can never go wrong with their chilli tonkatsu or pork shoyu.

 Kobe Wagyu BBQ

-While there’s already a few izakayas on our list of the best Japanese restaurants in Sydney, Izakaya Fujiyama definitely deserves a mention.
+While there’s already a few izakayas on our list, Izakaya Fujiyama definitely deserves a mention.
 The vibe here is great – fun, welcoming and laid back – and the restaurant has One Hat from the Good Food Guide, so you know the quality is sound.
 What sets them apart though?
 Answer: their huge range of sake and Japanese whisky, just what you’d expect from an authentic izakaya in Japan.

 Cho Cho San